Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Experiments

 \paragraph{Regression datasets }

-On the \emph{California dataset (nonlinear, heterogeneous), Figure.~\ref{reg}}, \textit{KAN-L2} and \textit{KAN-SI} preserve tree-ensemble performance: with Random Forest and XGBoost they stay close to the prediction using all Features (minor drops $\sim$0.01-0.03), while Gradient Boosted Tree is slightly more sensitive.
-In contrast, \textit{KAN-L1} is overly aggressive: it depresses Ridge markedly (large $R^2$ gap vs. All Features) and also trims XGBoost and Gradient Boosted Tree more than other KAN variants, indicating loss of weak but complementary signals. \textit{KAN-KO} feature selector is generally competitive, trailing All Features by a small margin and often matching the classical Mutual Info, Random Forest and SVM-RFE subsets.
-For \emph{Diabetes dataset (small-$n$, noisy), Figure.~\ref{reg}),} \textit{KAN-L1} again under-selects (lowest bars for Gradient Boosted Tree, Random Forest, XGBoost), whereas \textit{KAN-L2}, \textit{KAN-SI} yield the most stable KAN performance across predictors and typically track LASSO and Mutual Info. \textit{KAN-KO} behaves as a conservative KAN subset, usually second-best among KANs.
-In the \emph{Diamond dataset (strong signal, structured, mixed types), Figure.~\ref{reg},} All models are high-$R^2$; here \textit{KAN-KO}, \textit{KAN-L2} and \textit{KAN-SI} are nearly indistinguishable from All Features for Random Forest, XGBoost and Gradient Boosted Tree and even outperform classical features selectors (Mutual Info, Random Forest and SVM-RFE subsets, LASSO and Random Forest). \textit{KAN-L1} is the only KAN variant that noticeably drops on some predictors, consistent with over-pruning informative but correlated attributes.
+On the \emph{California dataset (nonlinear, heterogeneous), Figure.~\ref{reg}}, \textit{KAN-L2} and \textit{KAN-SI} preserve tree-ensemble performance: with Random Forest and XGBoost they stay close to the orediction using all Features (minor drops $\sim$0.01-0.03), while Gradient Boosted Tree is slightly more sensitive.

+In contrast, \textit{KAN-L1} is overly aggressive: it depresses Ridge markedly (large $R^2$ gap vs. All Features) and also trims XGBoost and Gradient Boosted Tree more than other KAN variants, indicating loss of weak but complementary signals. \textit{KAN-KO} feature selector is generally competitive, trailing All Features by a small margin and often matching the classical Mitual Info, Random Forest and SVM-RFE subsets.
+For \emph{Diabetes dataset (small-$n$, noisy), Figure.~\ref{reg}),} \textit{KAN-L1} again under-selects (lowest bars for Gradient Boosted Tree, Random Forest, XGBoost), whereas \textit{KAN-L2},\textit{KAN-SI} yield the most stable KAN performance across predictors and typically track LASSO and Mutual Info. \textit{KAN-KO} behaves as a conservative KAN subset, usually second-best among KANs.
+In the \emph{Diamond dataset (strong signal, structured, mixed types), Figure.~\ref{reg},} All models are high-$R^2$; here \textit{KAN-KO},\textit{KAN-L2} and \textit{KAN-SI} are nearly indistinguishable from All Features for Random Forest, XGBoost and Gradient Boosted Tree and even outperform classical features selectors (Mitual Info, Random Forest and SVM-RFE subsets, LASSO and Random Forest). \textit{KAN-L1} is the only KAN variant that noticeably drops on some predictors, consistent with over-pruning informative but correlated attributes.
 For the Synthetic\emph{ make regression dataset (well-conditioned, Figure.~\ref{reg},} All KAN variants cluster tightly with baselines across predictors (tiny spreads): when the signal is clean and features are already informative, KAN selection neither helps nor hurts much; \textit{KAN-L2}/\textit{KAN-SI} remain the safest choices.